GM earnings soar on improved supply chain issues - KTVZ

 “We’re certainly aware of the headwinds out there,” he said.
 “We can’t ignore what others are saying and seeing out there.
 We continue to see the strong demand.
 The best we can do is be prepared for it.”
 He said the company plans no layoffs at this time, as have been announced at Ford and Tesla.

+Barra said during her CNBC interview that the tighter inventories will allow the company to adjust more quickly than in past recessions if there is an economic slowdown.

-The company also saw a bounce back in China, where it had reported $100 million loss from its joint ventures with Chinese automakers in the second quarter in the face of lockdowns due to surges in Covid cases there.
-It made $300 million in that country, matching year-earlier results.
+The company also saw a bounce back in China, where it had reported a $100 million loss from its joint ventures with Chinese automakers in the second quarter in the face of lockdowns due to surges in Covid cases there.
+It made $300 million in that country, matching year-prior results.

 The-CNN-Wire